-Kirinyaga Senator Charles Kibiru has lost his bid to stop court petitions to throw out his case which seek to have him recalled and his seat declared vacant for engaging in Jubilee Party’s affairs despite being an independent lawmaker.
+Kirinyaga Senator Charles Kibiru has lost his bid to stop a court petition which seek to have him recalled for engaging in Jubilee Party’s affairs despite being an independent lawmaker.

 Kibiru wanted the petitions proclaimed blundering on grounds that it was filed in a court without jurisdiction to determine voters’ issues.
 He presented that the case should have been heard and ruled by the Elections Court under the Elections Act ,2011 ,but not the Constitutional Court.